KonradGalczynski/Learning/articles/extensionMethodsTesting.md

 }
 ```

-To test this class on the unit level we need to mock both `HttpClient` and `ILogger`. `IsSuccess` method cannot be mocked so despite the fact we are testing `SomeDataRetriever` on a unit level we will be also testing the behavior of the `IsSuccess` method.
+To test this class on the unit level we need to mock both `HttpClient` and `ILogger`.
+You cannot mock `IsSuccess` method so despite the fact we are testing `SomeDataRetriever` on a unit level we will be also testing the behavior of the `IsSuccess` method.
 We need to know this trait of extension methods - when classes that use extension methods are unit tested not only the logic of these classes are tested.
 Extension methods logic is also tested.
 As a result unit tests for class consuming extension methods can fail and the reason for this could be an error in extension method implementation.
 This is one of the negative impacts of extension methods on the testability of the classes that use them.
 Having that said let's write a unit test for unsuccessfully retrieving data with `SomeDataRetriever`.

 ```
 [Test]